Skip to content

 “I usually send out the connection request.
 Not everyone’s going to accept, obviously.
 But [if they accept], then I go straight in with a voice note.”

-Using the right tone of voice is vital when reaching out to a prospect.
+Using the right tone of voice is vital in prospect outreach.
 No one wants to listen to a mumbled message!
-Alex recommends putting across some positive vibes:

 An example of a good LinkedIn voice message